significant-bit/brigge/docs/mesh_intro.md

+Brigge for Meshes lets you bring 3D mesh models from Blender directly into UE4.
+This approach keeps all the quality and nuance of your work while bypassing the usual complications and trial & error.

-For now we'll use a file import/export workflow, similar to what you'd use with FBX or OBJ files.
+For now we'll use a file import/export workflow, similar to how you'd work with FBX, OBJ, or glTF files.

 You will need:
 * Blender 2.80 or later